IUCompilerCourse/IU-P423-P523-E313-E513-Fall-2020/README.md

 Indiana University, Fall 2020

-High-level programming languages like Racket make programming a breeze, but how do they work?
+High-level programming languages like Racket make it easier to program relative to low-level languages such as x86 assembly code.
+But how do high-level languages work?
 There's a big gap between Racket and machine instructions for modern computers.
-Learn how to translate Racket (a dialect of Scheme) programs all the way to Intel x86 assembly language.
+In this class you learn how to translate Racket programs (a dialect of Scheme) all the way to x86 assembly language.

 Traditionally, compiler courses teach one phase of the compiler at a